pactus-project/pactus.org/website/_i18n/en/user-guides/run-pactus-metrics/index.md

 download one of the metrics config and then Import it into `Grafana Dashboard`.

 Congratulations!
 You did it.
 Now, you can perform the same operations for other configurations.

----

-By running a Pactus node, you contribute to the decentralization and security of the Pactus blockchain network.
-Thank you for your participation!